 Sayonara and oishii are my favorite most beautiful Japanese words 😉

 Now you know the crazy and unique things to expect when you arrive in Japan and here’s your first time in Japan itinerary for 2 weeks.
+If you want some insights from people who live in Japan, you might want to read an interview with an expat.
+Also, check out Medha’s article including tips about planning your trip or some unusual experiences.

 Your pin for later